githubuser0xFFFF/Qt-Advanced-Docking-System/doc/user-guide.md

-You must set the configuration flags before creating the dock manager instance otherwise the manager will not be created correctly and will crash upon beign created.
+You must set the configuration flags before creating the dock manager instance otherwise the manager will not be created correctly and will crash upon being created.
 That means, setting the configurations flags is the first thing you must do, if you use the library.

 ```c++